 No one can tell you what the best legal online sports betting Website for Americans is, because each bettor has his or her own specific wants and needs.
 However, this is a list of the sportsbooks that we use.
 We’ve tried all of these guys, and all of our writers and employees gamble there with frequency.
 You can trust all of these sites, and they’re all happy to do business with Americans.
 Each of these sites has special deposit and withdrawal methods designed for American bettors.

 Bovada.lv was created by worldwide gambling sensation Bodog to do business with the US gambling market.
 Bovada uses a legal loophole to get around the legislation that forced Bodog to close its doors to Americans.

 Bovada offers essentially the same game lineup and deposit and withdrawal options as Bodog, with a few different deposit and withdrawal methods from that much-larger mega gambling site.
-Unfortunately, no players from New York, Utah, Washington or Maryland are allowed to join.
+Unfortunately, no players from Delaware, Maryland, New Jersey, or Nevada are allowed to join.

 5Dimes has been in the sports wagering business for a long time.
 With over a decade of accepting Internet bets under their belt, you can trust 5Dimes to do legit business.
 Another plus at 5Dimes is their early-morning lines; 5Dimes is known for posting odds before any other gambling site, so if you like to get a leg up on other bettors, make 5Dimes your home for sports wagers.